 Once all the candidates have presented and answered questions from the voting body, they will be escorted outside, where the voting body shall enter a discussion session for ten (10) minutes, extendable once by a motion, followed by exhaustion of the speaker’s list.
 Discussion may not end until all candidates must be discussed aloud at least once.
 Points of discussion may only refer to information presented and answered by the candidates during their allotted times.

 A secret ballot vote will be taken after the end of discussion.
-Each voting member may vote for a single candidate or “No Confidence”.
+Each voting member may vote for a single candidate or “No Confidence.”
 The vote shall be collected by the cabinet member chairing the election and the Advisor(s), taken outside of the voting chamber, and counted.

 A single candidate must receive fifty percent plus one (50%+1) of the votes, rounded up to the nearest whole vote, to declare them elected.